doomsayer2/InteractiveLegend/README.md

 # About
-The project involes a series of visualizations made with vega, d3 and embedded within a react application that show different onboarding techniques.
+The project involes a series of visualizations made with vega lite, d3 and embedded within a react application that show different onboarding techniques.
 (C) FHSTP

 # Development